New Report Finds that More Americans, Particularly Children, are at Risk of Hunger

 - Households in more rural areas face considerably deeper struggles with hunger than those inside metropolitan areas.

-- One in five households with children cannot buy enough food for their families.
+- Nearly one in six households with children cannot buy enough food for their families.

 Who is impacted by hunger?